astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 );
 ```

+## Round-Robin Distributed tables

+A **Round-Robin distributed table** distributes table rows evenly across all distributions.
+The assignment of rows to distributions is random.

+Unlike hash-distributed tables, rows with equal values are not guaranteed to be assigned to the same distribution.
+Consider using the round-robin distribution for your table when the table is a **temporary staging table**.

+**NOTE.** When you don't specify any sort of distribution, the default is the Round-Robin distribution.

 ## Replicated Tables

-Another table storage option is to **replicate** a small table across all the compute nodes.
+Another table storage option is to replicate a small table across all the compute nodes.

-Replicated tables work well for dimension tables in a star schema.
+**Replicated tables work well for dimension tables in a star schema**.
 Dimension tables are typically joined to fact tables, which are distributed differently than the dimension table.

 Dimensions are usually of a size that makes it feasible to store and maintain multiple copies.